 Lasers have been used in the medical profession for over 15 years and no long-term side effects have been reported.

 Does the treatment hurt?

 Everyone’s pain threshold is different.
-As treatment settings vary according to individual skin and hair types, so do the levels of discomfort.
-We are the only clinic to provide the option of a topical anaesthetic and also our patented inbuilt cooling system allows us to specially cool the treatment area, hence reducing the discomfort level.
+As treatment settings vary, according to individual skin and hair types, so do the levels of discomfort.
+We provide the option of a topical anesthetic and also our patented inbuilt cooling system allows us to specially cool the treatment area, hence reducing the discomfort level.
 This will be discussed at your initial consultation.

 The test patch performed at the consultation will give you an idea as to the discomfort level.

 All of our treatments are carried out by fully qualified Laser technicians, Nurses and Doctors who have passed an in-house examination on laser hair reduction and have undergone the Core of Knowledge training which focuses on Health and Safety issues.
 The in-house training is conducted by our Medical Director who is associated with the American & European Society for Laser Medicine & Surgery.